RCPRG-ros-pkg/velmwheel/readme.md

       **velmwheel_bringup** provides main *roslaunch* script for the system and should be the only one needed to run the environment
       (for both simulation and real-world scenarios)
       - `velmwheel/common`: common utilities utilized across the system
-      - `velmwheell/drivers`: low-level device drivers for the WUT Velmwheel robot
+      - `velmwheel/drivers`: low-level device drivers for the WUT Velmwheel robot
       - `velmwheel/middleware`: basic controls and sensorical-data-processing nodes
-      - `velmwheel/sim`: simulation environments for the WUT Velmwheel robot (currently only gazebo-based implementation has been implemented)
+      - `velmwheel/sim`: simulation environments for the WUT Velmwheel robot (currently only gazebo-based implementation has been provided)

 # Usage